hschafer2017/HSCHAFER-Portfolio/README.md

 ## Testing
 If you try to submit the contact form with an invalid email address, there will be an error noting the invalid email address.
 Furthermore, the 'required' attribute is added to the 'name,' 'email,' and 'message' fields, so if those fields are not filled in, the form will not submit.
+If all field are valid, the page will reload.

 All links will open in a new tab using 'target="_blank"' and the CV will download to your default folder for downloads on click using the 'download' attribute.